masikh/reboot/README.md

 # reboot
-Extremely fast reboot sequence for a Linux machine
+Extremely fast reboot sequence for a Linux machine.
+The linux kernel will sync your disks and call reboot.
+No ubunto/redhat/suse etc... scripts running, just a flush to disk and reboot call.

 ## create reboot.c with contents: